univention/univention-corporate-server/doc/quickstart/index.rst

 - All other systems are joining the UCS domain when they are installed.

-An overview of the other different system roles can be found in .
+An overview of the other different system roles can be found in [#ucs-systemrole]_.

 With UCS and the *Active Directory Takeover* an existing Active Directory domain can be migrated completely to UCS.
-For information on how to set up the UCS system for this scenario, see .
+For information on how to set up the UCS system for this scenario, see [#ad-takeover]_.

 In the subsequent course of the installation, the fully qualified host name, under which the computer should be accessible in the network, is